oauth-wg/oauth-v2-1/draft-ietf-oauth-v2-1.md

 mix-up attacks.
 An attacker might declare an uncompromised AS's authorization endpoint URL as "their" AS URL, but declare a token endpoint under their own control.

+See Section 4.4 of {{I-D.ietf-oauth-security-topics}} for a detailed description of several types of mix-up attacks.

 ### Mix-Up Defense via Issuer Identification
 This defense requires that the authorization server sends his issuer identifier in the authorization response to the client.
 When receiving the authorization